 - Ivor Noël Hume passed away at 89 last Friday, February 3, 2017.
 Hume was one of the most famous of the historic archeologists and he “profoundly influenced the field of historical archaeology and inspired generations of students both casual and professional.”
 He worked at Colonial Williamsburg and Fort Raleigh National Historic Sites.
 More about Hume can be read by visiting this website: http://makinghistorynow.com/2017/02/a-pioneer-and-a-founder-remembering-ivor-noel-hume/

-Ellen Croll, wife of National Park Service retiree Stuart and mother to Perry, passed away peaceful at home on January 20, 2017 at 11:05 am.
+Ellen Croll, the wife of National Park Service retiree Stuart and mother to Perry, passed away peacefully at home on January 20, 2017, at 11:05 am.
 Ellen had been in home hospice since January 3, 2017.
 She was diagnosed with Sporadic ALS (Lou Gehrig’s disease) in November 2016.
-There is no service planned at this moment, but Ellen’s family hopes for burial of the ashes at the Grand Canyon cemetery.
+There is no service planned at this moment, but Ellen’s family hopes for the burial of the ashes at the Grand Canyon cemetery.
 Our condolences go out to his Stuart, Perry, and Ellen’s family and friends.

 - National Park Service retiree and Coalition member Alan Atchison passed away this week after a prolonged illness in Tucson, Arizona.
 Alan was the Chief Park Ranger at Grand Teton National Park.
 Our condolences go out to his wife Marcia and his family.